 - The entity’s practices include offering a broad range of price concessions; and

-- The contract has a large number and broad range of possible consideration amounts.
+- The contract has a broad range of possible consideration amounts.

-Assessing whether it is probable that a significant reversal will not occur will require judgement and evaluation of different possible scenarios.
-Entities may need third party assistance to help with this assessment.
+Assessing the probability that a significant reversal will not occur requires judgement and evaluation of different possible scenarios.
+Entities may need third-party assistance to help with this assessment.